 James Castro-Blanco.
-Mr. Castro-Blanco has been a member of the Board since August 2014.
+Mr. Castro-Blanco has been a member of the Company's Board of Directors since August 2014.
+He has also been a member of the board of directors of Fifth Street Senior Floating Rate Corp. ("FSFR") since October 2016.
 Mr. Castro-Blanco has over 20 years of experience as an attorney in both the private and public sectors.
 Since December 2010, Mr. Castro-Blanco has served as the chief deputy county attorney for Westchester County, New York, where he advises numerous elected officials, boards and commissions and is the lead attorney on high profile matters involving Westchester County.
 Mr. Castro-Blanco also served as counsel with Wilson Elser Moskowitz Edelman & Dicker LLP from January 2007 to December 2010, where he provided business and risk management advice to businesses and individuals.
 In 2006, Mr. Castro-Blanco was appointed a special master by a United States District Court Judge to investigate and report upon alleged financial improprieties in the management of a pension plan where he served until 2009.
 Mr. Castro-Blanco also served as a former assistant United States attorney from February 1994 to November 1996, where Mr. Castro-Blanco investigated and prosecuted individuals and organizations involved in RICO, money-laundering and other financial crimes.
 Prior to that, he was an attorney with Pillsbury Winthrop Shaw Pittman LLP from September 1991 to February 1994, where he worked on antitrust and complex corporate litigation matters.